Grim Weekend 2002 Review

 Review by Luisito Joaquín González

-In the opening we see a point of view murder that proves Director Bob Willems is a big fan of Halloween and is paying his homage (maybe completely ripping it off?
-Whatever you want to call it).
+In the opening we see a point of view murder that proves Director Bob Willems is a big fan of Halloween and is paying his homage to Carpenter’s hit.
 An adulterous wife, or girlfriend (actually we never find out who she is and this scene has NOTHING to do with the rest of the movie) is on the phone when someone creeps up and stabs her in the stomach.
 As she recoils from the wound she asks, ‘What did you do?‘, which I actually found pretty amusing.
 I kept expecting the killer to reply ‘What do you think I did dummy‘.
 But the scriptwriter instead decided to try to keep things creepy… Next up we meet Brandon Walker (Ken Hebert), an office executive that’s planning a weekend getaway to a remote cabin out in the woods.
 It’d be a pretty boring movie if he went alone, so we are soon introduced to his date Tracy (Amanda Watson) and their friends Susan (Chris Bruck) and Mark (Hank Fields).
 Whilst on the long journey to the previously abandoned house, they meet Diane (Melissa Bale) in a bar and she soon joins the troupe of merry campers.
 After they have arrived and night falls, the group sit round a fire and tell ghost stories – so far so Friday the 13th-, but we see that they are being watched by an ominous presence.
 The next morning when everyone wakes up, Susan has disappeared and someone has filled the area with bizarre mutilated dolls.
 Before long they are stranded with only a ruthless killer clown for company!